hugojosefson/truenas-unlock-dataset-once-after-each-boot/README.md

   - You may pipe the passphrase from a command, instead.
 - Unlocks the dataset only once after each server boot.
-  - If you manually lock the dataset, you probably did it on purpose, so it won't auto-unlock immediately.
+  - If you manually lock the dataset, you probably did it on purpose, so it won't auto-unlock until reboot.
-  - If you reboot the server, the dataset it will unlock it again.
+  - If you reboot the server, it will unlock it again.
 - Runs any executable `.unlockrc` file in the unlocked dataset's root directory, if present.
-It should be idempotent, because it will also run if this script starts and sees the dataset already unlocked.
+You should make that script [idempotent](https://en.wikipedia.org/wiki/Idempotence), so it's OK to run it many times.
+To be precise, it will run `.unlockrc` if this script starts and finds the dataset already unlocked from the get-go.
 - Afterwards, waits for the next reboot, and runs again.

 ## Requirements